Alton Bridge (Madison County, Illinois)

 Bellerive Bridge (St. Louis, Missouri)

-Built 1918Concrete arch bridge over Broadway on Bellerive Blvd. in St. LouisOpen to traffic with a 10 ton weight limit
+Built 1918Concrete arch bridge over South Broadway on Bellerive Blvd. in St. LouisOpen to traffic with a 10 ton weight limit

 Coldwater Bridge (Wayne County, Missouri)